Mei Quong Tart: Early life

-Mei Quong Tart was born in 1850 in the village of Shandi (山底), Duanfen (端芬鎮) in southern Taishan, Guangdong province, China.
+Quong Tart was born in 1850 in the village of Shandi (山底), Duanfen (端芬鎮) in southern Taishan, Guangdong province, China.
 His father, named Mei Kuoyuan, was a fairly successful merchant dealing in ornamental wares.
 Quong Tart immigrated to Australia in 1859 with his uncle, transporting a shipload of miners to the goldfields around Araluen and Braidwood in regional New South Wales.
 Once in Braidwood, Quong Tart lived at Bell's Creek in the store of Scottish Thomas Forsyth.
 In the following years, he was taken in by the wealthy family of Robert Percy Simpson, whose wife Alice Simpson, née Want, was charmed by his Scottish accent.
 Under the Simpsons, Quong Tart learnt to behave as a proper English gentleman and converted to Christianity.

 Aged just 21, Quong Tart built a cottage at Bell's Creek with a small fortune developed from investing in gold claims and was prominent in sporting, cultural and religious affairs.
-On 11 July 1871 he became a naturalised British subject, joined the Freemasons in 1885, and in 1877 he was appointed to the board of the Bell's Creek public school.
+On 11 July 1871, he became a naturalised British subject, joined the Freemasons in 1885 and was appointed to the board of the Bell's Creek public school in 1877.

-In 1881 he returned to Taishan, China at the request of his family, and visited Canton and Nanking to set up operations for a tea trade to Sydney.
+In 1881, he returned to Taishan, China at the request of his family, and visited Canton and Nanking to set up operations for a tea trade to Sydney.
 On returning to Sydney, he established a chain of silk stores and tea shops.
 The tea shops were intended to provide customers with samples of tea, but became so successful that he turned his shops into tea rooms, the first tea rooms in Sydney.
-In February 1882 he applied for a trademark with which to market his tea.
+In February 1882, he applied for a trademark with which to market his tea.

-On 30 August 1886 he married a young English school teacher, Margaret Scarlett.
-Her family, although friends with Tart's, did not approve of the union and her father refused to attend the wedding.
+On 30 August 1886, he married a young English school teacher, Margaret Scarlett.
+Her family, although friends with Quong Tart, did not approve of the union and her father refused to attend the wedding.
 In 1888, Quong Tart and Margaret visited China with their daughter.
 In Canton, Quong Tart met with Zhang Zhidong, Viceroy of Liangguang, the man who had granted Quong Tart his honours of a mandarin of the fifth degree the previous year.
 Quong Tart reported to Zhang the anti-Chinese sentiments in Australia and urged the Imperial government to raise the matter with the British government.